manticoresoftware/manticoresearch/manual/english/Server_settings/Scripted_configuration.md

 Note: This feature is not available on the Windows platform.

+The scripted configuration file must have execute permission. `searchd` refuses to load it if the file is not executable.

 In the following example, PHP is used to create multiple tables with different names and to scan a specific folder for files containing extra table declarations:

 ```php